guidj/jhsm-dsc-rr-01/PA1_template.md

 newR <- newDailyMetrics %>% summarise(meanSteps=mean(totalSteps, na.rm = TRUE), medianSteps=median(totalSteps, na.rm = TRUE))
 ```

 There are a total of 2304 NAs in the data set.
-To fill in the missing values, the average number of steps for each interval were used.

 By imputing the values, the distribution of the data changes.
 The average number of steps taken per day changes to 10766.19, and the median to 10766.19.
 Now, the most frequent average number of steps taken are around 10000 and 11000.
 The number of days without any activity reduced from 10 to just about 2.

 ## Are there differences in activity patterns between weekdays and weekends?

+A visual comparison of the distributions of the number of steps relative to the interval, grouped by weekday and weekend dates might help us determine if there is a difference between them.

 ```r